a3616001/Mania/README.md

 # Mania

-Microsoft Beauty of Programming contest 2016, 3rd place
+Microsoft Beauty of Programming contest 2016

+semifinal, 3rd place

-Please star it if this project inspire you :)
+Please consider star it if this project inspires you :)